-Bring a quality camera to document your adventure and make a photo album afterward.
+Bring a phone or camera to document your adventure and make a photo album afterward.
 You might even capture the perfect shot for your family’s next holiday greeting card.

-If you want to preserve some incredible memories from the past year, consider creating a time capsule to store those precious items.
+If you want to preserve some incredible memories from the past year, consider using Black Friday to create a time capsule to store those precious items.
 Newspaper clippings, funny stories and photos are great places to start if you’re unsure of what to include.

 More Tips That Are Good For You – And Your Wallet

 Instead of stressing about finding the best deals at 4 a.m., try any of these activities to truly enjoy the holiday weekend.
 Not only will you make memories, you’ll be saving some money, too.

 Get tips on simple, fun ways to save money, set financial goals and more from the Minster Bank blog.

 Published by Minster Bank